-The American Heart Association® (AHA) and the American Diabetes Association® (ADA), along with industry leaders, have proudly launched the groundbreaking collaborative initiative Know Diabetes by HeartTM to reduce cardiovascular deaths, heart attacks and strokes in people living with type 2 diabetes.
+Know Diabetes by HeartTM is a collaboration between the American Heart Association® (AHA) and the American Diabetes Association® (ADA) focused on reducing heart disease, heart failure and stroke among people living with type 2 diabetes.
+This initiative provides tools and resources to reduce heart disease, heart failure and stroke among people living with type 2 diabetes through quality and systems improvement, health care professional education and patient engagement.
 Target: Type 2 DiabetesTM Honor Roll is a component of this broader initiative.